F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 .. important::

-  Multiple Service resources tagged with same set of labels will cause a CIS error, and the AS3 template will not be updated.
+  Multiple Service resources tagged with same set of labels will cause a CIS service discovery to fail.

 CIS service discovery updates AS3 template configurations based on the controller mode.